Multi-charmed and singled charmed hadrons from coalescence: yields and ratios in different collision systems at LHC: Conclusions

 \subsection{Acknowledgments}

-S.P. acknowledge the funding from UniCT under 'Linea di intervento 3' (HQsmall Grant).
+S.P. acknowledge the funding from UniCT under 'Linea di intervento 3' (HQsmall Grant).Y.S. thanks the sponsorship from Yangyang Development Fund.
 V.G. acknowledge the funding from UniCT under 'Linea di intervento 2' (HQCDyn Grant).
 This work was supported by the European Union’s Horizon 2020 research and innovation program Strong 2020 under grant agreement No. 824093.
-We are thankful to F. Antinori and M. van Leeuwen for stimulating and fruitful discussions and comments.
+We are thankful to F. Antinori, A. Dainese and M. van Leeuwen for stimulating and fruitful discussions and comments.